-- Are at least 18 years of age?
+- Are at least 18 years of age

-- Have had a stable eyeglass or contact lens prescription for two years?
+- Have had a stable eyeglass or contact lens prescription for two years

-- Wish to reduce your dependence on eyeglasses and contact lenses?
+- Wish to reduce your dependence on eyeglasses and contact lenses

-What to Expect on the Day of Surgery
+What to Expect on the Day of Your LASIK Eye Surgery

-When you arrive at our laser vision center for your treatment, you should expect to stay for approximately 90 minutes.
-You will need to have someone drive you.
-Once you arrive, we numb and prepare your eye(s) with a series of eye drops.
+When you arrive at our laser vision center for your treatment, you should expect to stay for approximately 90 minutes, although the actual laser surgery only take about 10-15 minutes.
+You will need to have someone with you to drive you home after the procedure.
+At the beginning of your appointment, we numb and prepare your eyes with a series of eye drops.
 An eyelid holder is then used to prevent you from blinking during the procedure.
-We have you lie comfortably in a reclining position while Dr. Manning performs your treatment under the laser.
+You will lie comfortably in a reclining position while your LASIK surgeon performs your surgery.
 Depending on the type of LASIK you select, there may be two different lasers used.
 One is a femtosecond laser used to prepare the cornea for treatment and the second is an excimer laser used to reshape the cornea.
-For patients who do not opt for the all-laser LASIK option (Intralase), a microkeratome is used to prepare the cornea.
-The entire treatment time under the laser is generally less than 60 seconds.
-Because the eye is fully anesthetized, you do not feel the laser performing the treatment.
+Because the eye is fully anesthetized, you should not feel the laser performing the treatment.

 Our LASIK team will advise you about what eye drops you should use and how often to use them during your healing process.
 You will be given a kit with the drops and instructions along with eye shields for you to wear while sleeping during the first week.
 During the first 12 to 24 hours, you may feel slight discomfort, sensitivity to light, and a scratchiness or foreign body sensation.
 These symptoms are generally improved with use of moisturizing eye drops as well as an over-the-counter pain reliever.